 The feature lighting is designed to provide a memorable landmark to the square that gives it different feel at night time.

 The early design proposals for the Market Square were informed by two rounds of public consultation.
 The plans were refined further following engagement with local stakeholders in 2020.
-Work is expected to get underway in early summer 2021.
+Work is expected to get underway in autumn 2021.